e-mission/em-public-dashboard/replacement_mode_modeling/README.md

 This will trigger the intake pipeline for the current db and add the inferred section.

 - Note 2: The script above did not work for the All CEO data for me.
-Therefore, I obtained the section durations using the `get_section_durations` method I've written in `scaffolding.py` (you do not have to call this method, it is already handled in the notebooks).
+Therefore, I obtained the section durations using the `get_section_durations` method I've written in the first notebook.
 Please note that running this script takes a long time and it is advised to cache the generated output.

 ## Running the experiments
 The order in which the experiments are to be run are denoted by the preceding number.
 The following is a brief summary about each notebook: